 The Planetary Dance is a ritual of healing and community renewal.
 It is an invitation to people all over the world to join in a dance for peace in their own communities and for peace with the Earth.
 It brings people of all ages and abilities together to “dance for a purpose,” much as people in traditional cultures have danced for a bountiful harvest, a successful hunt, or a happy marriage.

 The Planetary Dance is a participatory dance rather than a theatrical performance.
 At its heart is the Earth Run, a simple dance that everybody can do.
 Participants are invited to run, walk, or simply stand in a series of concentric circles, creating a moving mandala.
-As we all move to the steady heartbeat of the drums, we become one collective body.
+As participants move to the steady heartbeat of the drums, they become one collective body.

-The third and final run is led by the children dance with a dedication for the future.
+The third and final run is led by the children and is dedicated to their future.
 The children may invite adults to join them.
 The Planetary Dance is an event for all members of a family.

-The Tradition of Dance as Prayer
+The Power of Dance as Prayer

 In large group dances an exceptional phenomenon occurs time and time again.
 When enough people move together in a common pulse with a common purpose, an amazing force, an ecstatic rhythm eventually takes over.
 People stop moving as individuals and begin to move as if they were parts of a single body, not in, uniform motion, but in deeply interrelated ways.
 In these archetypal movements they seem to be tracing out the forms and patterns of a larger organism, communicating with and being moved by a group spirit.

 This is an ancient phenomenon in dance.
 Cultures everywhere have channeled the power of such a group spirit to help bring rain, hunt, raise crops, and initiate the young.
 It is a power that can renew, inspire, teach, create and heal.
 In the Planetary Dance this power is used toward peace.